 This recipe was published in 2020 and updated in August 2022 to include new photos and information, plus a few recipe modifications.

 Tips for Success

-- 9 oz soba noodles - (3 standard bundles)
+- 9 ounces soba noodles - also known as buckwheat noodles

 - 1 cup roughly chopped fresh cilantro